elahrvivaz/geomesa/README.md

 | ------ | ---- |
 | `CD24F317` | Emilio Lahr-Vivaz &lt;elahrvivaz(-at-)ccri.com&gt; |
 | `1E679A56` | James Hughes &lt;jnh5y(-at-)ccri.com&gt; |

-### Upgrading

-To upgrade between minor releases of GeoMesa, the versions of all GeoMesa components **must** match.

-This means that the version of the `geomesa-accumulo-distributed-runtime` JAR installed on Accumulo tablet servers **must** match the version of the `geomesa-accumulo-gs-plugin` JAR installed in the `WEB-INF/lib` directory of GeoServer.

-See the [Upgrade Guide](http://www.geomesa.org/documentation/user/upgrade.html) for information on specific version updates.

 ## Maven Integration